 Don’t forget about the more indirect things you can do to make your build faster:

 - Less stuff - What can you spin out to be a separate library, or service?
 Areas of the code that are discreet, well-tested and rarely change are the best candidates.

-- Faster machinery - There’s nothing like throwing money at a problem.
-But in all seriousness, hardware and cloud compute power are cheap compared to developer time and attention.
-If you can afford more CI power, you should unquestionably get it.
+- Faster machinery - Hardware and cloud compute power are cheap and plentiful compared to developer time and attention1.

-Let’s take a look at the Maven command that’s likely running for your builds1:
+Let’s take a look at the Maven command that’s likely running for your builds2:

 mvn clean verify